Sony WF-C710N

 • Weight is 10.4 g on Sony WF-C710N and 12 g on Soundpeats H3.

-• Active noise cancellation (ANC) is available on Sony WF-C710N but not on Soundpeats H3.
+• Active noise cancellation is present on Sony WF-C710N but not available on Soundpeats H3.

 • Driver unit size is 5 mm on Sony WF-C710N and 12 mm on Soundpeats H3.